kousick-devaraj/DevOps-Practice/README.md

-All weekly tasks are submitted here
+All weekly tasks performed during DevOps upskilling are submitted here